waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Reset Condition:** Boulder puzzles reset upon leaving and re-entering a map or using ladders between floors.
 - **Boulder/Item Interaction:** Pushing a boulder onto an item collects the item and moves the boulder into that space.

-## B. Current Puzzle Status (Victory Road 2F)
+## B. Current Puzzle Status (Victory Road 2F/3F)
 - **Governing Directive (Multi-Floor):** A critical system directive confirms a multi-floor puzzle.
-The solution involves pushing a boulder from 3F down a hole to solve a puzzle on 2F (switch at (10, 17)), which in turn will likely open a barrier on 3F, allowing access to the final puzzle switch.
+The solution involves pushing a boulder from 3F down a hole to solve a puzzle on 2F.
-- **Current Plan (Hypothesis 4):**
+- **Current Plan:**
-  1. Use the boulder at (6, 7).
+  1. I am currently in an isolated western chamber on 3F.
+I cannot reach the main eastern area from here.
-  2. Navigate to (6, 6).
+  2. I must return to 2F via the ladder at (3, 1).
-  3. Push the boulder south from (6, 7) all the way to (6, 17).
+  3. Navigate across 2F to reach the eastern ladder at (24, 8).
-  4. Push the boulder east from (6, 17) all the way to the switch at (10, 17).
+  4. Ascend to 3F to access the main puzzle area.
-  5. Expected Outcome: The boulder barrier at (24, 15) will clear, allowing access to the ladder at (26, 15).
+  5. Solve the puzzle on 3F to drop the required boulder down the hole at (14, 15).

 # IV.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)